aa-12323/sa/README.md

 ### What are the predictors in mcal catalog?

 ### What are the two features in phi_sat histogram?
-Currently we are not sure.
+Currently we are not sure.\
+Update: I fathered those two bumps with my exceptional bug-writing skills.

 ### How does 2-based coordinate system work?
 Check spin-2 groups.